 Step 3: Bread the Chicken

-Working one piece at a time, dredge the chicken in the flour mixture from Step 2, then dip it into the egg-milk wash, and coat again in the flour mixture.
+Working with one piece at a time, coat it thoroughly in the flour mixture, shaking off excess, then dip it into the egg wash, then dredge it again in the flour mixture for a double-breaded coating.

 Step 5: Toast the Buns

-While the chicken rests, spread softened butter on the cut sides of each sandwich bun.
+While the chicken rests, spread a thin layer of softened butter on the cut side of each bun.

-Add a piece of fried chicken (from Step 4) on top of the pickles, then cover with the top half of the bun.
+Top with a piece of fried chicken from Step 4, then cover with the top bun.